neo-project/docs/en-us/exchange.md

 Regarding user deposits, the exchange needs to note the following:

 - NEO blockchain has only one main chain without side chains, will not fork, and will not have isolated blocks.

 - A transaction recorded in NEO blockchain cannot be tampered with, which means a confirmation represents a deposit success.

 - In general, the balance of a deposit address in the exchange is not equal to the balance the user has in the exchange.
 It may because：
   - When transferring or withdrawing, the NEO wallet looks through one or more addresses in the wallet, finds the minimal loose change that meets the requirement and adds up to the total sum of the transaction and then serves that as the input, instead of withdrawing from the specified address (unless the exchange rewrites some functions of NEO wallet to meet their own needs).
   - Other operations that may lead to balance inequality, for example, the exchange transfers part of the assets to its cold wallets.

 - There are more than two assets (NEO and NEO GAS) in a NEO address.
 More assets issued by users (such as stock or token) can be stored.
 The exchange should determine the assets type when the user deposits.
-Neither regard other assets as NEO shares or NEO nor confuse the withdrawal of NEO with NEO GAS.
+Neither regard other assets as NEO  or GAS nor confuse the withdrawal of NEO with GAS.

 - NEO wallet is a full node, which needs to stay online to synchronize blocks.
-You can view the block synchronization status through the show state in the CLI, where the left side is the local block height, and the right side is the node block height.
+You can view the block synchronization status through the show state in the CLI, for example:

+  ...
+  neo>show state
+  Height: 99/99/99, Nodes: 10
+  ...

+  The Height value corresponds to wallet height/blockchain height/blockchain header height.

+  Suppose this node is fully connected to the P2P network, when the block height gets to the same as the block header height, the node synchronization is completed.
+Furthermore, when the wallet height, the block height and the block header height are the same, that indicates the node synchronization is completed and the wallet index establishment is completed.

 - In the exchange, the transfer between users should not be recorded through the blockchain.
 In general, the user's balance are modified in the database directly.
 Only deposits and withdrawals should be recorded on the blockchain.

 #### Deposit Records